 Within your YouTube account go to Creator Studio, then Channel, then Status and Features to see if your account is verified.

-Aspect Ratio: On desktop or Android devices, if you view a video that isn’t 16:9, YouTube will add black bars – ‘Pillarboxing’ (vertical black bars) or ‘Letterboxing’ (horizontal black bars) to preserve the original aspect ratio of the video within YouTube’s standard 16:9 player.
+Aspect Ratio: The standard aspect ratio for YouTube videos is 16:9.
+On desktop or Android devices, if you view a video that isn’t 16:9, YouTube will add black bars – ‘Pillarboxing’ (vertical black bars) or ‘Letterboxing’ (horizontal black bars) to preserve the original aspect ratio of the video within YouTube’s standard 16:9 player.

-On Apple iOS mobile devices, YouTube will adapt the player to fit 9:6 videos so that a vertical portrait presentation will fill the screen.
-This is not yet available for desktop of Android devices.
+On mobile devices, YouTube will adapt the player to fit 9:16 videos so that a vertical portrait presentation will fill the screen.

 Launch Mode: Unlike most other social media platforms, YouTube doesn’t start playing a video until it is actively selected (the exception being the subsequent video in a playlist of videos when viewing on a desktop).